 The Na Pali Coast is one of Kauai’s most well-known sights.
 The dramatic cliffs full of colour with amazing views of the ocean make this a must-see on Kauai.
 There are no excuses for missing it either – if you don’t want to hike the coast, you can take a helicopter tour!

 In the northwest of Kauai Island, lies the Nāpali Coast State Wilderness Park.
 It’s known for its sea cliffs, narrow valleys, waterfalls and streams.
 Running through the park is a steep footpath called the Kalalau Trail.
 It lies between Ke’e Beach and Kalalau Beach and takes in five valleys, including Hanakoa Valley, where you will find native plants and old agricultural terraces.

 On Kuauau island, be sure to visit the Kauai Coffee Company where you can find out about the coffee-growing process, tour the grounds and, of course, sample the local brew!
 As you may know, I’m a big coffee lover so this is definitely something for me!

 Nobody does relaxation quite like Hawaiians and for all its excitement, if you’re looking for some peace and quiet, then Kauai island is the perfect place too.
 From lounging by the pool to enjoying a quiet beach it’s a great place to unwind, recharge and spend some quality time.

-I really hope you have enjoyed my list about why you should visit Kauai Island!
-I really would like to see this island in person some day and get to see and do some of the things I have written about above.
+I really hope you have enjoyed my list of why you should visit Kauai Island!
+I really would like to see this island in person someday and get to see and do some of the things I have written about above.
 I am sure we would make some lovely memories if we were to go!